 And now, on to The Call.

 I was sitting in my favorite coffee house.
 They’d seen me through a lot – mostly caffeinated beverages, frustrated silences, and mountains of student essays.
-They are the kind of coffee house that boasts vegan cupcakes, uncomfortable chairs, and pierced baristas with sour expressions.
+They are the kind of coffee house that boasts vegan cupcakes, uncomfortable chairs, and pierced gender fluid baristas with sour expressions (upon several of whom I had mad crushes).
 They knew my name but they always said it as though they were doing me a favor.
-But after two years in Italy I don’t care about attitude if the coffee is good, and by good I mean Italian, none of that French burn-the-beans-into-submission mumbo-jumbo.

 My voicemail buzzed at me.
 My repulsive phone has a will of its own on the subject of whether it will ring, or just send calls to voicemail and notify me a few hours or days later.